-Find out how to make a Coconut Ginger Matcha Latte and learn why this green gold is not a fad.
+Find out how to make an easy matcha latte and learn why this green gold is not a fad.
 It’s here to stay and for a good reason.

 I finally get why coffee drinkers are so serious about their morning cup.
 Even in this summer-like heat, we’re having, I’ve been making all varieties of matcha lattes a few times a week.
 I promise.
 I’m not hooked.
 I can stop anytime I want.
 But right now… I don’t want to.

-- It makes you slow down.
-It’s quick and easy to steep a tea bag in a mug of hot water, wait 3 minutes then sip.
+It makes you slow down.
+It’s quick and easy to steep a tea bag in a mug of hot water, wait 3-5 minutes then sip.
 With matcha, there’s a process.
-It forces mindfulness at the start of the day.
+The water prep, whisking and frothing required to make a matcha latte takes more time.
+It allows time for more mindfulness at the start of the day.

 So here’s my current favorite way to prep a matcha latte.